 When diving, either abroad or locally, choose a dive operator that has sustainable procedures.

 Ask them if they support local or global marine environmental organizations, ask them about policies for anchoring (dropping an anchor carelessly can cause a lot of damage, especially on coral reefs).

-Ask them about any other activities they undertake to be a responsible operator, including what they do to educate their diving guests.
+Ask them about any other activities they undertake to stay a responsible outfit, including what they do to educate their diving guests.
 The more we as diving customers demand responsible actions by the dive industry, the more the industry will respond.

 Be picky about gear

 At present, we don’t have an environmental certification for dive kit, but there’s still a lot we can do as shoppers.
 More and more producers have a policy of minimizing impact, so if possible, choose these.

 And make the more environmental choice whenever possible.
 Several dive watches feature battery-less operation, being charged by light or movement.

 And while there is some debate over the merits of rechargeable batteries, the majority of organizations still point to them being the smarter choice.